Antioch Daily Ledger: History

+On March 26, 1870, Messrs.
+J.E.W.
+Townsend & White published the first edition of the Antioch Ledger.
+At some point Mr. White was replaced by Mr. Abbott.
+In 1871, Townsend retired and sold his interest to Eugene I. Fuller, who in 1872 was bought out by H.A.
+Weaver.

+The paper was acquired by Charles F. Montgomery, formerly of the Tehama Tocsin in Red Bluff, in 1884, Professor W.B.
+Johnson in 1886, Mrs. L.M.
+Willis in 1887, Mr. Gill in 1889, Montgomery again in 1890, Clarence G. McDaniel in 1905, Albert W. Flaherty in 1921, Walter B. Stafford and William G. Baily in 1935.

-The newspaper was founded on March 26, 1870 as the Antioch Ledger.
-On April 5, 1937, the newspaper become the Antioch Daily Ledger.
-In 1958, Dean Lesher purchased the paper and began twice-weekly home delivery of the Contra Costa Times.
-From March 15, 1975 to September 30, 1990, the newspaper was known as the Daily Ledger.
-In 1986, Lesher purchased the Brentwood News, a newspaper serving far East County.
+On April 5, 1937, the newspaper expanded into a daily called the Antioch Daily Ledger.
+In 1941, Flaherty reacquired the paper from Stafford and Baily, who had purchased the Yreka Journal.
+In 1958, Dean Lesher, owner of the Madera News Tribune, Merced Sun-Star, and Contra Costa Times, acquired the Daily Ledger from Flaherty.

-It was merged with the Pittsburg Post-Dispatch to become the Daily Ledger Post Dispatch on October 1, 1990, and was renamed again to the Ledger Dispatch on August 8, 1994.
+In 1979, Lesher acquired the neighboring Pittsburg Post-Dispatch.
+The Daily Ledger merged with the Pittsburg Post-Dispatch to become the Daily Ledger Post Dispatch on October 1, 1990, and was renamed again to the Ledger Dispatch on August 8, 1994.
 The Pittsburg Post-Dispatch was founded in 1930 with the merger of the Post and Dispatch newspapers.
 On August 29, 1995, two years after Lesher's death, Margaret Lesher sold the privately-held company to the Knight Ridder newspaper chain for $360 million, including the Ledger Dispatch.
 On July 11, 2001, the Ledger Dispatch was converted from five days a week to three days a week.

 On October 21, 2005, the Ledger Dispatch published its last edition.
 The newspaper became East County Times on October 24, 2005.
 Between October 2017 and April 2018, the newspaper's former office was demolished.